zarqman/log_sanity/README.md

 Pull requests are welcomed and encouraged.
 The only goal is to avoid making things unnecessarily complex.

-Tested on Rails 5.2 and up.
+Tested on Rails 5.2 through 6.1 (or later).
 Anything older is untested.
 Small patches for older compatibility will be considered.

 License: MIT